 7 Types of Self-Care & Why You Need Them

-But did you know there are actually 7 types of self-care you should embrace to feel your best in all areas of your life?
+There are actually many forms of self-care (seven to be exact) that you should embrace in order to feel best in all areas of life.

 The seven types of self-care are:

 - Emotional self-care

 - Physical self-care

 - Spiritual self-care

 Read on to learn how you can tend to each area so you can dial in your self-care like a pro and keep your health and wellness at the forefront to always show up as your healthiest self for your family and clients.

 We all know self-care plays an important part in ensuring we’re at the top of our health and wellness game.
 It’s the key to preventing burnout, feeling balanced, and leading a fulfilling, purposeful and productive life.
 And it’s even more important to prioritize as we continue to navigate the COVID-19 pandemic.

 Throughout your day-to-day life, a regular self-care routine may help build self-esteem and confidence, reduce generalized anxiety and stress, and improve your overall happiness.
 In the long-term, a solid self-care practice can help manage chronic illness, improve interpersonal relationships, and–according to a 2017 study from the American Heart Association–may play a role in the prevention of future diseases.